 NAVEX Global Course Delivery & Frequency

-Timing options tailored to Your Workplace.
-NAVEX Global’s Workplace harassment solution easily meets AB 1825’s 2-hour mandate.
+Timing options are tailored to your workplace.
+NAVEX Global’s Workplace Harassment solution easily meets AB 1825’s 2-hour mandate.

 - Timer Feature.
 Another option is a timer feature that tracks how long learners have been in the course. learners who "complete" the sexual harassment training course in less than 2 hours are guided to go back through the course for additional study until the 2-hour requirement is satisfied.

 Workplace Harassment also includes a bookmarking feature that allows your supervisors to log out of the sexual harassment training program, and then return to where they left off.

 Training Can and Should Address Other Types of Discrimination

 The regulations specify that the sexual harassment training must extend beyond sexual harassment to other forms of prohibited harassment and require that training provide "practical examples aimed at instructing supervisors in the prevention of harassment, discrimination, and retaliation."